xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

    running, and if learners might have already joined teams within topics.
-If you delete a topic from the **Teams Configuration** policy key, that topic is no longer visible in the LMS, and learners will not be able to leave teams that had been formed in the deleted topic.
+If you delete a topic from the **Teams Configuration** policy key, that topic is no longer visible in the LMS, and learners will not be able to leave teams associated with the deleted topic.

 #.
 In Studio, from the **Settings** menu, select **Advanced Settings**.